Notes on the module of Euler systems: Characteristic ideals

-\begin{corollary}[{\cite[Remark~C.14~(ii)]{hres}}] Let $R$ be a normal ring and $M$ a finitely generated $R$-module.
-Then we have ${\rm char}_{R}(M) = {\rm Fitt}_{R}^{0}(M)^{**}$.
 Hence, in this case, the notion of the characteristic ideal coincides with the usual one. \end{corollary} \begin{proof} Lemma~\ref{lemma:ref} shows that ${\rm char}_{R}(M)$ is reflexive.
 Hence by Lemma~\ref{lemma:bidualeq}, we may assume that the Krull dimension of $R$ is at most $1$.
-Thus $R$ is a regular ring, and the projective dimension of $M$ is at most $1$.
+Then $R$ is a discrete valuation ring, and the projective dimension of $M$ is at most $1$.
 Lemma~\ref{lemma:fitt}~(ii) shows that ${\rm Fitt}_{R}^{0}(M) = {\rm char}_{R}(M)$. \end{proof}

-\begin{lemma} Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{2}$).
-Let $M$ be a finitely generated torsion $R$-module.
+\begin{lemma} Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{2}$) and $M$ a finitely generated torsion $R$-module.
 Let $r \in R$ be a regular element.
 If $r$ is $M$-regular, then we have

 Furthermore, for any prime ideal $\fr$ of $R$ with ${\rm ht}(\fr) \leq 1$ and $r \in \fr$, the module $M \otimes_{R} R_{\fr}$ vanishes. \end{lemma} \begin{proof} Take an element $x \in R$ with $y := rx \in {\rm char}_{R}(M)$.
 Let us show $x \in {\rm char}_{R}(M)$.
 By Lemma~\ref{lemma:ref}, the ideal ${\rm char}_{R}(M)$ is reflexive.
 Since $R$ satisfies (S$_{2}$) and localization of modules is an exact functor, by Lemma~\ref{lemma:bidualeq}, we may assume that $R$ is a Cohen-Macaulay local ring with $\dim(R) \leq 1$.
 Furthermore, we may also assume that $r \in \fm_{R}$.
 Here $\fm_{R}$ denotes the maximal ideal of $R$.